 The grievance process for any student complaint involving a matter (e.g., inappropriate language, preferential treatment, misuse of funds) not covered by existing institutional policy is as follows:

-- The complainant communicates his or her grievance to the dean of students (or to the chief human resource officer if the complaint is about the dean of students).
+- The complainant communicates his or her grievance to the vice president for student affairs/dean of students (or to the chief human resource officer if the complaint is about the vice president for student affairs/dean of students).

 - The dean begins the process of mediation or, at his or her discretion, defers the process of mediation.
 In the latter case, the grievance may be referred directly to the Grievance Panel.